Domestic and family violence

 - whole-of-organisation training that outlines the roles for each team member when responding to domestic and family violence

-- RACGP accredited and developed by Central Queensland University’s Queensland Centre for Domestic and Family Violence Research in collaboration with General Practitioners and victim-survivors of domestic and family violence
+- RACGP accredited and has been developed by domestic and family violence specialists in collaboration with General Practitioners and victim-survivors of domestic and family violence

 To register your interest in the RRR program or to get further information, please contact the Program Coordinator.